tonyahowe/TrainingMaterials/ThemingIntro/ThemingOmeka.md

 *	show.php -- used when displaying a single thing (collection, item, etc.)
 *	browse.php -- used when displaying several of a thing

-### Compare 'Griddy' to "Seasons"
+### Activities

-* Seasons overrides few of the default files, Griddy overrides many
+* Copy the example-theme theme into your themes directory

-## Override the item/show page
+## Override the items/show page

 _Demonstrate the typical functions, CSS classes, and structures used in a show page_